-Effective for the Fall 2019 grading cycle
+Effective for the Fall 2021 grading cycle

-1. First year students who have a fall cumulative gpa below 2.0
+First year students who have a fall cumulative GPA below 2.0

-- Will be placed on probation for the Spring 2020 semester and required to participate in academic success. - At the conclusion of the Spring 2020 semester, their cumulative gpa must reach the academic good standing requirement of at least 2.0.
-Failure to meet this academic good standing requirement will result in academic dismissal at the conclusion of the Spring 2020 semester.
+- Will be placed on probation for the Spring 2022 semester and required to participate in academic success. - At the conclusion of the Spring 2022 semester, their cumulative GPA must reach the academic good standing requirement of at least 2.0.
+Failure to meet this academic good standing requirement will result in academic dismissal at the conclusion of the Spring 2022 semester.

-First year students whose Fall 2019 cumulative gpa is within the range of 2.0 - 2.6
+First year students whose Fall 2021 cumulative GPA is within therange of 2.0 - 2.6

-Will be placed on academic alert for the Spring 2020 semester and required to complete and follow an action plan utilizing the assistance of academic success.
+Will be placed on academic alert for the Spring 2022 semester and required to complete and follow an action plan utilizing the assistance of academic success.

-2. Upper-class students whose cumulative gpa fall below the good standing requirement of 2.0
+Upper-class students whose cumulative GPA fall below the goodstanding requirement of 2.0 least 2.0.

-- Will be placed on probation for the Spring 2020 semester and required to participate in academic success. - At the conclusion of the Spring 2020 semester, their cumulative gpa must reach the academic good standing requirement of at least 2.0.
+- Will be placed on probation for the Spring 2022 semester and required to participate in academic success. - At the conclusion of the Spring 2022 semester, their cumulative GPA must reach the academic good standing requirement of at

-Failure to meet this good standing requirement will result in academic dismissal at the conclusion of the Spring 2020 semester.
+Failure to meet this good standing requirement will result in academic dismissal at the conclusion of the Spring 2022 semester.

-Upper-class students whose Fall 2019 cumulative gpa is within the range of 2.0 - 2.6
+Upper-class students whose Fall 2021 cumulative GPA is within therange of 2.0 - 2.6

-Will be placed on academic alert for the Spring 2020 semester and required to complete and follow an action plan utilizing the assistance of academic success.
+• Will be placed on academic alert for the Spring 2022 semester and required to complete and follow an action plan utilizing the assistance of academic success.

-Upper-class students whose Fall 2019 cumulative gpa is within the range of 2.0 - 2.6 but who have in a prior semester had a cumulative gpa below the good standing requirement of 2.0
+Upper-class students whose Fall 2021 cumulative GPA is within the range of 2.0 - 2.6 but who have in a prior semester had a cumulative GPA below the good standing requirement of 2.0

-- Will be warned that in the event their cumulative gpa again falls below the academic good standing requirement of 2.0, they will not obtain a probationary semester to bring up their cumulative gpa to the academic good standing of 2.0. - Instead, they will be academically dismissed.
+- Will be warned that in the event their cumulative GPA again falls below the academic good standing requirement of 2.0, they will not obtain a probationary semester to bring up their cumulative GPA to the academic good standing of 2.0. - Instead, they will be academically dismissed.